kentpmckinney/kpm-usda-food-database-parser/README.md

 # USDA Food Database Parser

-Python script to parse USDA food database CSV files and convert the data into a format which is optimized for use in a JavaScript application.
+This is a Python script to experiment with tailoring and optimizing United States Department of Agriculture (USDA) food database files for use in a JavaScript application.

+## About this Project

+The United States Department of Agriculture (USDA) publishes a food database with the nutrient contents of many foods commonly found in the United States.

+There are currently two ways to access USDA food data:

+* Statically include the data files within an application
+* Use a web API to pull the data from a server

+Either of these methods can be used exlusively, or they can be combined.

-The size of the USDA database is curretly greater than 400MB.
-There is a web API available, but it
+The size of the USDA database files is currently greater than 400MB, which is a substantial footprint.
+Using a web API would minimize the footprint, but it would create a dependency on a network service and consume network resources.

+One question worth exploring is: how much of the source data will the target application actually need, and can the rest be stripped away?
+It also follows to wonder whether there's a more compact way to store the data and whether the data can be formatted to load more quickly and to use computing resources more efficiently.

+This project explores these questions in depth.

 ## Getting Started